Belviq Cancer Risk

-Belviq is designed to work by manipulating brain chemicals that control appetite.
-The medicine is intended to be used in conjunction with a healthy diet and regular exercise to treat obesity caused by diabetes, high cholesterol, or elevated blood pressure levels.
-Specifically, Belviq acts on the serotonin 2c receptor of the brain that influences appetite.
-Lorcaserin was cleared for sale on the U.S. market in June 2012.
+Belviq is a weight-loss medication that works by manipulating chemicals in the brain that control appetite.
+The drug is intended to be used together with a healthy diet and regular exercise to treat obesity caused by diabetes, high cholesterol, or elevated blood pressure levels.
+Belviq was approved by the U.S. Food & Drug Administration (FDA) on June 27, 2012.

 Belviq Side Effects